AlpacaTravel/graphql-docs/topics/itinerary/Automatic Routing/README.md

 automatic routing for your itinerary.

 - Add directions automatically between Locations
-- Can be enable on existing itineraries
+- Can be enabled on existing itineraries (such as simple lists or favourites)
 - Supports making stops optional
 - Can use preferred entry positions for locations
 - Supports a wide range of direction modes, including Car, Foot, Bike, Hike etc
+- Can change the directions to use specific modes of transport, such as alternating between Car/Foot/etc.
 - Can customise to include waypoints or preferred directions

 This feature when applied will assist creation of an itinerary by automatically